A Historic Breakthrough

 How We Increase Certainty in Admissions Outcomes

-We identified the common denominator trends in the students who get accepted to the colleges you desire, and we can help you uniquely match your colleges' "fit" profiles in your own way.
-Additionally, we speak with deans and conduct proprietary research to gain novel insights.
+We identified the common denominator trends in the students who get accepted to the colleges you desire, and we help you become stronger embodiments of the right attributes, uniquely in your own way.
+Additionally, we speak with deans and conduct proprietary research to guide you in making smarter decisions.
 For example, 4 years before Harvard's Turning the Tide study on the future of college admissions, we'd already predicted and were applying its recommendations.
-We're ahead of the trends; that's how we get results.
+Most recently, we got the UC to change its application's new activity sheet to allow bullet point formatting.
+We're ahead of trends; at times we set them.
+That's how we get results.

 The Perfect Bridge Between Generations

 "The original business plan I wrote for College Zoom a decade ago predicted that we'd be fully staffed with former admissions officers by now.
 That was before I understood that admissions office pedigree doesn't equal persuasive writing or teaching ability.

 College admissions isn't a random lottery, it's a poker game.
 You can beat players with equal or better cards than you if you have a decent enough hand and play it right.
 We help students ethically change the cards in their hands.
 Admissions offices don't teach that.

 To this day, a former admissions officer has never passed our first round interview.
 However, hiring counselors who think like successful players, rather than the game's referees, is why I believe we succeed when teaching students how to maintain our industry leading success rate without forcing them to designate easier "top choice" colleges.
 Truly, your success is our success, and vice versa."

 — David Reynaldo, Founder

 Origin: Capital High School, WA

 Origin: South Pasadena High School, CA